Subsellium: Similar benches

-Scamnum was a similar, smaller piece of furniture used as both a bench and a footstool (per Varro, it was higher that yet another stool, scabellum, and can be used to get into a high bed).
+Scamnum was a similar, smaller piece of furniture used as both a bench and a footstool (per Varro, it was higher than yet another stool, scabellum, and could be used to get into a high bed).
 In the late Roman period, subsellium and scamnum apparently became interchangeable, with scamnum being the more pedestrian term ("subsellia, or, as the common man says, scamna").

 Herculaneum

 Three pieces of furniture found at Herculaneum might be examples of subsellia (or scamnum).
 These rectangular benches are between 1.05 and 1.40 meters long and stand 36 to 39 cm high.
-Due to the artifacts' deterioration and attempts of restoration, many details are unclear, including the number of legs (four separate legs or two slab legs) and their attachment to the seat.
+Due to the artifacts' deterioration and attempts at restoration, many details are unclear, including the number of legs (four separate legs or two slab legs) and their attachment to the seat.
 For comfort, the seats were slightly concave with rounded front edges.
 The front part of legs featured a carved, S-shaped curve resembling a stylized animal leg.